 Sometime in the last little while, the hubby went out of town for work and I was lucky enough that my mom came down to babysit ME.
-We decided to go on a little adventure with the guys and Portland became the destination.
+With grandma in tow, we decided to go on a little adventure with the guys and Portland became the destination.
 Thank goodness for GPS.
 (When I was in college, my mom and I would often carpool.
 Even though we drove the route often, I repeatedly took time-costly detours, like trips over random bridges that added hours to our route.
 And she still put up with me. *sigh*) We only got lost once this time and found a really cool car wash when we did.
 But we actually found our way to all the places we really wanted to go.
 My how we’ve grown up, eh mom?

 The first night we ate a lovely restaurant called Mama Mia.
 There was easy parking across the street, they had kids’ meals, the decor was nice and we enjoyed our food.
 We also noticed it was next to Mothers Bistro which looked like a fun restaurant for next time.
 (And now that I think about it, are they owned by the same people?
 It seems pretty funny for two restaurants dedicated to ones’ mom occupying the same spot….hmmm)